Follow us on... FB FB Search the site...

 Flag 9.
 Zurs (Austria)

 Along with neighbouring Lech this is one of Europe's snowiest resorts with the sort of annual average snowfall to rival some of North Americas top-rated resorts.
 It appears to have it's own special micro-climate that sees it receiving nearly double what nearby St Anton gets.
-And for those of you who like skiing and wandering around with Europe's glitteratzi you'll be pleased to know that it's also one of the most fashionable resorts in Europe.
+And for those of you who like both skiing and wandering around with Europe's glitterati, you'll be pleased to know that it's also one of the most fashionable resorts in Europe.

 Flag 10.
 Ruka (Finland)

-What it lack in altitude and black runs Ruka more than makes up for in reliable snow.
-The Finnish resort has one of the longest ski reasons in the world, not half bad considering their isn't the sniff of a melting glacier in sight.
-Despite it's lack of height (the fell's top height is just under 500m) it normally has enough snow knocking around to be able to start running it's lifts in the first weeks of October right through until June.
+Despite it's lack of height (the fell's top height is just under 500m) Ruka normally has enough snow knocking around to be able to start running it's lifts during mid October, and keep them going right through until June.
 And the good thing is that once the cold weather's got hold and the snow starts falling, that tends to be the trend for the rest of the winter - for instance, it's rare to get a warm mid-winter or pre-Christmas spell that you sometimes get in the Alps.
-Now that's what we call a snowsure resort.
+Now that's what we call a snow-sure resort.